Thom Yorke: Music industry

+With Radiohead and his solo work, Yorke has pioneered alternative release platforms.
 After Radiohead's record contract with EMI ended with the release of Hail to the Thief (2003), Yorke told Time: "I like the people at our record company, but the time is at hand when you have to ask why anyone needs one.
 And, yes, it probably would give us some perverse pleasure to say 'Fuck you' to this decaying business model."
 In 2006, he called major record labels "stupid little boys' games – especially really high up".

-Radiohead independently released their 2007 album In Rainbows as a download for which listeners could choose their price; Yorke said the "most exciting" part of the release was the removal of the barrier between artist and audience.
-However, in 2013, Yorke told the Guardian he feared the In Rainbows release had instead played into the hands of content providers such as Apple and Google: "They have to keep commodifying things to keep the share price up, but in doing so they have made all content, including music and newspapers, worthless, in order to make their billions.
+Radiohead independently released their 2007 album In Rainbows as a download for which listeners could choose their price.
+Yorke said the "most exciting" part of the release was the removal of the barrier between artist and audience.
+However, in 2013, Yorke told the Guardian he feared the release had instead played into the hands of content providers such as Apple and Google: "They have to keep commodifying things to keep the share price up, but in doing so they have made all content, including music and newspapers, worthless, in order to make their billions.
 And this is what we want?"
 In 2015, he criticised YouTube for "seizing control" of contributor content, likening it to Nazis looting art during World War II.

-In 2013, Yorke and Godrich made headlines for their criticism of the music streaming service Spotify, and removed Atoms for Peace and Yorke's solo music from the service.
-In a series of tweets, Yorke wrote: "Make no mistake, new artists you discover on Spotify will not get paid.
-Meanwhile, shareholders will shortly be rolling in it ...
-New artists get paid fuck-all with this model."
-Yorke called Spotify "the last gasp of the old industry", accusing it of only benefiting major labels with large back catalogues, and encouraged artists to build their own "direct connections" with audiences instead.
-Brian Message, a partner at Radiohead's management company, disagreed with Yorke, noting that Spotify pays 70 percent of its revenue back to the music industry.
-He said that "Thom's issue was that the pipe has become so jammed ...
-We encourage all of our artists to take a long-term approach ...
-Plan for the long term, understand that it's a tough game."
-Yorke's music was re-added to Spotify in December 2017.

-For Yorke's second solo album, Tomorrow's Modern Boxes (2014), released via BitTorrent, he and Godrich expressed their hope to "hand some control of internet back to people who are creating the work ... bypassing the self-elected gatekeepers".
+Yorke released his second solo album, Tomorrow's Modern Boxes (2014), via BitTorrent.
+He and Godrich expressed their hope to "hand some control of internet back to people who are creating the work ... bypassing the self-elected gatekeepers".
 Asked if the release had been a success, Yorke said: "No, not exactly ...
 I wanted to show that, in theory, today one could follow the entire chain of record production, from start to finish, on his own.
 But in practice it is very different.
 We cannot be burdened with all of the responsibilities of the record label."
+In 2016, Yorke said he had tired of surprise releases: "No more fuss, just put it out.
+It takes away from things a bit, and it's sometimes frustrating.
+The energy of trying to do it differently and circumvent the monsters, you're like…. whatever."